Australia from above | Pictures | Reuters

 Australia from above

+Lines of trees can be seen amongst drought-affected farmland in South Australia, November 12, 2015.
+REUTERS/David Gray

+An airstrip and roads can be seen in outback Western Australia, November 12, 2015.
+REUTERS/David Gray

-Salt pans and small dams can be seen in drought-effected farming areas located on the outskirts of the Western Australian capital city of Perth, March 8, 2015.
+Newly planted rows of trees can be seen in a fire-affected area on the outskirts of Perth, Western Australia, November 12, 2015.
 REUTERS/David Gray

 A general view of a road next to sand dunes covered in vegetation in the Pilbara region of Western Australia, December 2, 2013.
 REUTERS/David Gray